ljsinclair/featurebase-docs/docs/tools/fbsql/fbsql-connect-cloud-db.md

 nav_order: 2
 ---

-# How do I login to a FeatureBase cloud database in FBSQL?
+# How do I login to a FeatureBase cloud database in fbsql?

-Login to your FeatureBase cloud database when you startup FBSQL.
+Login to your FeatureBase cloud database when you startup fbsql.

 ## Before you begin